Andrej Babiš: First premiership (2017–2021)

-Following the 2017 Czech legislative election to the Chamber of Deputies, in which ANO won with 29% of the vote, and won 78 out of 200 seats, President Miloš Zeman asked Babiš to form a government.
+Following the 2017 Czech parliamentary election to the Chamber of Deputies, in which ANO won with 29% of the vote, and won 78 out of 200 seats, President Miloš Zeman asked Babiš to form a government.
 The Civic Democratic Party and other parties refused to join a coalition government with Babiš, citing the ongoing criminal investigation into alleged EU subsidy fraud.
 As a result, on 27 October 2017, Babiš announced that he would try to form a minority government.
 Both Freedom and Direct Democracy (SPD) and the Communist Party of Bohemia and Moravia expressed their willingness to join the government, but were rejected by Babiš.

 On 6 December 2017, Babiš was appointed Prime Minister of the Czech Republic.
 He assumed office on 13 December 2017, when his government took full control of the executive government.
 He became the first prime minister of the Czech Republic to be charged with a crime by the Czech police and prosecutor, as well as both the oldest and the wealthiest prime minister in the country's history, and the first prime minister from a party other than ODS and ČSSD.

 During his first days in office, he attended the European Council summit dealing with fiscal responsibilities, Brexit, and the 2015 European migrant crisis, while also speaking on the phone with new Polish Prime Minister Mateusz Morawiecki about the European Commission's invocation of the Article 7.
 His government carried out personnel changes at the ministries, České dráhy, and the Správa železnic (railway infrastructure administration).

 On 16 January 2018, Babiš's cabinet lost a vote of no confidence in the Chamber of Deputies by 117 votes to 78.

 In February 2018, his cabinet approved the European Fiscal Compact and sent it to the Chamber of Deputies for further approval.
 They also proposed changes to the Civil Service Act, which has been the subject of controversy since it was passed in 2015 by Bohuslav Sobotka's government, in which Babiš served as Minister of Finance.